 Contrary to most common beliefs, most insects that occur on turfgrass are not pests.
-Some, such as parasitic wasps and ground beetles, are in fact beneficial insects that feed on the pests and reduce pest population and damage.
+Some, such as parasitic wasps and ground beetles, are in fact beneficial insects that feed on the pests and reduce damage.
 Therefore, it is important to identify insects found on turfgrass correctly.
 An effective integrated pest management (IPM) program takes into consideration the biology, ecology, environment impacts, and all available treatment options.
 An IPM system is not difficult to adopt.
 Unbeknown to most turfgrass professionals, they are already utilizing some of these elements in making pest management decisions.

 Insecticide efficacy can be reduced by many environmental and biological factors.
-Water pH outside the suitable range can quickly degrade insecticides.
+Water pH outside the suitable range can quickly degrade insecticides (see Carrier Water Quality Influences Pesticide Stability in this publication).
 Some insecticides may persist longer in clay than in sandy loam.
 Some insecticides may need irrigation after application to penetrate the soil and kill the insects that live underground.
 Insects may also develop resistance to one group of insecticides if the same group is applied to the same insect population repeatedly.
-In order to delay the development of insecticide resistance, avoid using insecticides from same mode of action or IRAC group number repeatedly.
-To assist in the decision to rotate insecticides, an IRAC table is included in this guide.
+Rotate among insecticides of different modes of action in order to delay the development of insecticide resistance.
+To assist in developing rotation program, an IRAC table is included here.